qkzk/fm/development.md

   - [ ] publish on cargo

 - [ ] keeps searching for same result.
 The only option atm is `/` (search), `down` one row, `enter` which is 3 keypresses
-- [ ] go to relative path.
-ATM it completes absolute path only
+- [x] goto relative path.
+Look for directory in current path

 ## BUGS